IBM/CodeEngine/README.md

 #### Batch Jobs
 - [job](job)<br>
-  This will create a batch job that will print basic debugging information to the logs, and then show those logs.
+  This will create a Batch Job that will print basic debugging information to the logs, and then show those logs.
 It'll create the job with and without a job definition to show both options.
 - [bind-job](bind-job)<br>
-  This will service an instance of DB2 in the IBM Cloud and then ask Code Engine to bind it to a batch job so we can access it from the job.
+  This will service an instance of DB2 in the IBM Cloud and then ask Code Engine to bind it to a Batch Job so we can access it from the job.
 The credentials, etc. will be injected into the job via environment variables.
 - [job2app](job2app)<br>
   This will demostrate how to create a simple Batch Job and how to have it